nfrisby/tcplugins-zurihac2020/outline.md

       go cts
 ```

 In `pluginInit`, we first lookup `MyNullary` in the `My.Nullary` module in order to obtain its internal name.
 Later on, in `go`, we compare internal names in order to make sure we only discharge our `MyNullary` constraint, and not e.g. some other constraint which also happens to be called "MyNullary".
-We then discharge the constraint by returning it along with the relevant evidence: a dictionary providing an implementation for all the methods of the type class.
+We then discharge the constraint by returning it along with the relevant evidence: a dictionary providing an implementation for all the methods of the typeclass.
 Since `MyNullary` has zero methods, we can do this by using `mkCoreConApps` to apply the dictionary's data constructor to zero arguments.

 We can ignore the rest of the `Ct`s; if they are still relevant after ghc has figured out all the consequences of the simplification we provided, we'll be given another chance to examine them.

-## How to implement magic type families
+<a name="tyfams"></a>
-## How to teach the solver about e.g. arithmetic facts
+## Implementing magic type families

 ---